josephfosco/transport/README.md

 # transport

-This is the begining of Transport, a program that will improvise music.
+This is the begining of Transport, a program that creates free improvisation music.

 This program is written in Clojure and uses the Overtone library.
 Overtone requires the synthesis library Supercollider